bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ###Step 4: Training

 When you "train" a model, LUIS generalizes from the examples you have labeled, and develops code to recognize the relevant intents and entities in the future.
 Internally, LUIS uses logistic regression classifiers to determine intents, and conditional random fields (CRFs) to determine the entities.
 The training process results in optimized classifiers and CRFs, referred to as models, that LUIS can use in the future.
-To do training, just click the **Train** button at the bottom of the page.
+To do training, just click the **Train** button at the left bottom corner of the page.
 Training also automatically occurs periodically.

 ###Step 5: Publishing a Model

-The next step is to deploy the models to an HTTP endpoint that will interpret the sentences we send it.
+The next step is to deploy the model to an HTTP endpoint that will interpret the sentences we send it.
 Click the **Publish** button in the upper left-hand corner, and then **Publish web service** in the resulting window.
 After a couple of moments, you will see a url that makes your models available as a web service.
 LUIS will look like the below screenshot.

 ![Publish LUIS app](./Images/publish.png)

 ###Summary

 You have now built a basic LUIS application.
+This application can be enhanced by adding more advanced features.